-The involved student(s) may file a written appeal of the Level 1 decision within five (5) business days of the written report being communicated.
-The appeal should be sent to the Dean of Academic Affairs and should include the Level 1 written report.
-Upon receipt of the written appeal, the Dean of Academic Affairs, will review documentation related to the situation and meet with the involved parties to determine the appropriate sanction, if any, to be implemented.
-No later than five (5) business days from the receipt of the appeal, the Dean of
+The involved student(s) may file a written appeal of the Level 1 decision within five(5) business days of the written report being communicated.
+The appeal should be sent to the Campus Director and Dean of Academic Affairs and should include the Level 1 written report.
+Upon receipt of the written appeal, the Campus Director and Dean of Academic Affairs, will review documentation related to the situation, meet with the involved parties to determine whether the conduct violated policy and the appropriate sanction, if any, to be implemented.
+No later than five (5) business days from the receipt of the appeal, the Campus Director and Dean of